The US retailer could be the latest victim of yet another credit card fraud scandal

 "When faced with an issue like this you have a choice," said Blake.
 "You can wait to communicate or you can communicate the facts as you know them.
 We chose the latter path.
 The downside of that is we cannot answer all of the questions."

-During the conference, Mr. Blake said cybersecurity was a major issue for many people including Home Depot and explained the company had invested in new credit-card terminals at cash registers that take chip and PIN credit and debit cards, but that it hadn't yet activated the chip-reading technology on them yet.
+, Mr. Blake said cybersecurity was a major issue for many people including Home Depot and explained the company had invested in new credit-card terminals at cash registers that take chip and PIN credit and debit cards, but that it hadn't yet activated the chip-reading technology on them yet.
 It's understood the retailer will do so by the end of 2014.

 Cards in the cybercrime underground

 A new batch of stolen credit and debit cards recently went on sale in the cybercrime underground, according to security blogger Brian Krebs who first broke the news that Home Depot stores could be the source of the data.
 The size of this particular breach has yet to be determined but it’s anticipated that it could potentially end up having a larger impact that the breach at Target, which compromised over 40 million payment cards.

 Home Depot made an announcement this week confirming the retailer was "looking into some unusual activity that might indicate a possible payment data breach" and confirming it was working with its banking partners and law enforcement to investigate.

 "We know that this news may be concerning and we apologise for the worry this can create," continued the statement.
 "If we confirm a breach has occurred, we will make sure our customers are notified immediately."